edgedb/edgedb-js/docs/index.rst

   $ npx @edgedb/generate edgeql-js

+.. note:: Version control

+  The first time you run the generator, you'll be prompted to add the generated files to your ``.gitignore``.
+Confirm this prompt to automatically add a line to your ``.gitignore`` that excludes the generated files.

+  For consistency, we recommend omitting the generated files from version control and re-generating them as part of your deployment process.
+However, there may be circumstances where checking the generated files into version control is desirable, e.g. if you are building Docker images that must contain the full source code of your application.

 Now, we can import the generated query builder and express our query completely in TypeScript, getting editor completion, type checking, and type inferrence: